spkenv/spk/docs/use/spec.md

     - pkg: imath
 ```

-The `base:` field indicates which platform this platform spec is based on (inherits the requiremented from).
+The `base:` field indicates which platform this platform spec is based on (inherits the requirements from).

-Specifying a requirement drectly with `- ` is the same as specifying it with `add:`, but is a shorthand for convienence.
+Specifying a requirement directly with `- ` is the same as specifying it with `add:`, but is a shorthand for convenience.

 The `add:` and `remove:` entries indicate changes to the requirements inherited from the base platform. `add:` means "add or replace". `remove:` means remove entirely. `remove:` will work on components of packages, if they are specified, as well as full packages.
 Removing requirement is done before adding when determining the platform's final requirements.